gabrielpecoraro/Graphic-Calculator-on-FPGA/README.md

 ## Project Overview
 This project implements a **graphing calculator** using **VHDL** on an **FPGA**.
 It can plot various mathematical functions, such as exponentials, polynomials, and trigonometric functions, on a **Pmod OLED RGB display**.
 The system is designed for real-time function visualization and supports customizable coefficients.

+Please, reference us in your report if you are using our codes

 ## Features
 - Supports **exponential, linear, quadratic, and trigonometric functions**
 - **Customizable coefficients** using FPGA buttons